Skip to main content

 Drink bottled or boiled water only

-Tap water is not safe for drinking in Ivory Coast.
-Always use bottled water for drinking, brushing teeth, and preparing food.
-Bottled water widely available in cities and tourist areas.
+Tap water is not safe to drink in Ivory Coast.
+Use bottled water for drinking, brushing your teeth and preparing food.
+You will find bottled water easily in cities and tourist areas.

 HIGH